Level 6

 What Next...

-- Seek professional development and accreditation via the British Association of Sport and Exercise Science (BASES) to gain recognition in applied practice which provides the accredited title of ‘Sport and exercise scientist’
+- Seek professional development and accreditation via the Chartered Association of Sport and Exercise Science (CASES) to gain recognition in applied practice which provides the accredited title of ‘Sport and exercise scientist’.

 - Enter employment industries either through direct access routes via additional qualifications also, for example;